-The Georgia Aquarium is one of most popular tourist attractions in Atlanta at 225 Baker Street NW.
-Aquarium animals include sharks, whales, a large variety of fish, penguins and sea otters.
-Special events and meetings also take place here throughout the year, including Red, White and Brew and Sips Under the Sea cocktail parties.
+The Georgia Aquarium is a popular tourist attraction at 225 Baker Street NW near the Peachtree Center and GWCC/CNN MARTA stations.
+Animals include sharks, whales, a large variety of fish, penguins and sea otters.
+Special events and meetings also take place here throughout the year including Sips Under the Sea cocktail parties.

 - Walking time is less than 15 minutes from both nearby stations

 - Exit at Peachtree Center if you are traveling on the red and gold line

 - Get discounted admission to Georgia Aquarium with the Atlanta CityPass.